CAPLTER/caplter-research-protocols/ADP/ADP_Sample_Processing_Protocol.md

 Using a clean, Nanopure-rinsed 47mm filter apparatus with a Supor-450 47mm membrane filter, filter a small amount of sample (~15mL) to rinse and then discard.

-Filter enough of the remaining sample to rinse and fill the two 50mL centrifuge tubes.
+Filter enough of the remaining sample to fill the two 50mL centrifuge tubes.

-Fill the anion tube with filtrate, then cap.
+Fill the anion tube with ~30ml filtrate, then cap.
 The centrifuge tubes are sterile so do not need to be rinsed with sample prior to filling.

 Repeat with the cation tube.

 Rinse the filter apparatus with Nanopure before beginning the next sample.

-Place the anion samples in a Styrofoam tube holder labeled with the date and "ADP Anions" on a strip of tape, then store the tubes in the cold room in the freezer in GWC669 until samples can be run (preferably within 24-48 hours of collection for reactive species).
+Place the anion samples in a Styrofoam tube holder labeled with the date and "ADP Anions" on a strip of tape, then store the tubes in the cold room in the freezer in GWC639 until samples can be run (preferably within 24-48 hours of collection for reactive species).

 Place the cation samples in a Styrofoam tube holder labeled with the date and "ADP Cations-Acidified" on a strip of tape and then acidify the cation samples as follows: